anytizer/locatronics.cs/readme.md

 ## General working
  - Creates a local searchable database of your organizer bins and their placements within your racks.
+ - Can be used for anything where you need to search.

 ## Info
  - It is a standalone application.
+ - Contains self hosted database (as variables).
  - The software does not need any electronics, wiring and Arduino at the moment.
  - You can still DIY Electronics and wire the LEDs based on the output of the search results.